Self-Portrait with Thorn Necklace and Hummingbird: Visual analysis

 This rather small painting (approximately 24” × 18”) shows Kahlo in a frontal position and directly confronting the viewer's gaze from the canvas with leaves behind her in the background.
 Her bold eyebrows hold the emphasis on her face, as a thorn necklace strangles her throat, trailing down her chest like the roots of a tree.
-A small black hummingbird with its wings outstretched hangs like a pendant from her throat.
+A small black hummingbird, which appears to be dead and stiff, hangs with its wings outstretched like a pendant from her throat.
 She is surrounded by insects and animals, setting the scene of a lush, but suffocatingly dense jungle.
-A monkey sits behind her right shoulder, its eyes focused on its hands, tugging at the thorn necklace, causing Kahlo to bleed.
+A spider monkey sits behind her right shoulder, its eyes focused on its hands, playing with the thorn necklace.
 Above her head, two dragonflies float in mid-air, above two butterfly clips nesting in the elaborate hairstyle that crowns her head.
 A black cat with striking ice blue eyes peers up from the foliage over her left shoulder.